Major teams: Pontypool

 It was a message Price took to heart, and the youngster’s appetite for hard work on the paddock was one element that helped propel him to stardom for club and country.

-“Pricey worked like a dog in training and ran like a stag in games,” said Terry Cobner, who captained Pontypool for a decade.
+“Pricey worked like a dog in training and ran like a stag in games,” said former Wales and Lions flanker Terry Cobner, who captained Pontypool for a decade.
 “He had this huge resolve, an incredible single-mindedness and sense of purpose.”

-A Welsh Schools champion at shot and discus, Price made his first-team bow at Pontypool at 18 and started to learn the front-row ropes against grizzled and older opponents, many of them two or three stone heavier and not inclined to go easy on a novice.
+A Welsh Schools champion at shot and discus, Price made his first-team bow at Pontypool at the age of 18.
+He started to learn the front-row ropes against grizzled, older opponents, many of them two or three stone heavier and not inclined to go easy on a novice.

 Price absorbed the lessons and became one of the greatest props the game has seen.
 He placed huge emphasis on the engagement, aiming to hit the top of the opposition loosehead’s head with his right shoulder and then locking him in such as uncomfortable position that he was like putty in his hands.